patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-tokens/developing-with-tokens.md

 ---
 id: Develop with tokens
-title: Develop with PatternFly tokens
+title: Developing with PatternFly tokens
 section: design-tokens
 ---

-## Downloading tokens

-As a developer, you can access and use design tokens by downloading the following packages:

-## Using tokens
+## Installing tokens

-First, you must install the tokens package.
+To develop with PatternFly tokens, you must first install the tokens package from `@patternfly/react-tokens`.

+NEED INFO

 ### Using tokens with React

-### Using tokens with HTML